-The different excesses are:
+The different types of excesses are:

 Claim type Excess Loss of rent The amount of your excess will be shown on your certificate of insurance.
 Tenant damage This excess is \$500.
 Scorching or pet damage This excess is \$250.
-Earthquake or tsunami This excess is \$200.
-Additional benefits in Section 1 or Liability No excess applies.
+Earthquake or tsunami This excess is \$200 'Additional benefits' or Section 4 'Liability to others' No excess applies.
 Other claims This excess is \$100.
 Unoccupied excess This excess is \$500 and applies in addition to any other applicable excess if we agree to provide cover while your property is unoccupied for a period of 90 consecutive days or more, and a claim is made during this period.